-Turning Small Cants (Optional Procedure)
+To Turn Logs (Optional Procedure)

-To turn a small cant, you may use the main clamp.
+If you are turning a small cant, you may opt to use the clamp to turn the cant.

-- 1. Lower the clamp up/down lever to lower the clamp below the bed level. - 2.
-Using the clamp in/out lever, move the clamp so that it is beneath the lower edge of the cant. - 3.
-Raise the clamp up/down lever to raise the clamp and flip the cant.
+- 1.Lower the clamp up/down lever to lower the clamp below bed level. - 2.
+Raise the clamp in/out lever to move the clamp in, beneath the edge of the cant. - 3.Raise the clamp up/down lever to raise the clamp and flip the cant.